 In this tutorial, you’ll learn how to resurrect one of the first chatbots in computer science history—the famous Eliza, originally created in the 1960s!
-This not only pays homage to computing’s past but also demonstrates how the Agent Wire Protocol (AWP) can integrate seamlessly with any protocol.
+This not only pays homage to computing’s past but also demonstrates how the Agent User Interaction Protocol (AG-UI) can integrate seamlessly with any protocol.
 Let’s get started.

 Prerequisites